holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 #### Open the `lib.rs` file

-The zome is a [Rust](https://rust-lang.com) project and makes use of [macros](https://doc.rust-lang.org/book/ch19-06-macros.html#the-difference-between-macros-and-functions) so you can avoid writing a lot of boilerplate code.
-The main file you will be editing is `hello_hollo/zomes/code/src/lib.rs`.
+The zome is a [Rust](https://rust-lang.com) project and makes use of [macros](https://doc.rust-lang.org/book/ch19-06-macros.html#the-difference-between-macros-and-functions) to keep you from having to write a lot of boilerplate code.
+The main file you will be editing is: `hello_hollo/zomes/code/src/lib.rs`.

-Open up the `lib.rs` file in an editor and let's have a look at the generated code.
+Let's have a look at the generated code—--open up the `lib.rs` file in an editor.

 The following are all the imports.
-You are telling Rust, "hey, I need things from all these [crates](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html) in order to do my job."
+You are telling Rust, "Hey, I need things from all these [crates](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html) in order to do my job."

 \#S:INCLUDE
 ```rust